 Don’t wait for automation; implement these ASAP in your next sprint review.
 If you must automate, the recommendation is to wait for the metric to stabilize, and then automate.
 Be careful; averages often hide the information in outliers, metrics will continue to evolve, and automation will require maintenance.
 The balanced metrics are most valuable to create conversations on improvement.
 Same-team trends, inflection points, and outliers generate the most productive conversations.

-When metrics are discussed as a singular dimension of performance, we encourage that the discussion includes balancing dimensions — a “balanced scorecard.”
+When Agile performance metrics are discussed based on a singular dimension, we encourage that the discussion includes balancing dimensions — a “balanced scorecard.”

 A troubling pattern often manifests as a discussion on velocity.
 I can provide a real-life example.
 After a period of pressure to justify Agile, a Scrum Master calculates and shares 3 sprints of Velocity trends with leadership.
 The team velocity grows nearly 100% sprint over sprint and again sprint over sprint.
 The Agile Transformation Office discusses that this is not a balanced picture of the team performance.
 However, it’s too late; leadership starts talking in the hallway, reinforcing Velocity improvements as the measure of Agile success.
 The very next sprint Velocity was half, with other teams mostly stable.
 The result?
 Damage control with leadership and eventually a Scrum Master looking for a job.